codacy/codacy-rubocop/docs/description/Metrics_BlockLength.md

 NOTE: The `ExcludedMethods` configuration is deprecated and only kept for backwards compatibility.
-Please use `IgnoredMethods` instead.
+Please use `AllowedMethods` and `AllowedPatterns` instead.
+By default, there are no methods to allowed.

 NOTE: This cop does not apply for `Struct` definitions.